Chaitanya-Shahare/OpenSource-for-Everyone/Git_VS_Github.md

 ## Github

 - GitHub is a platform for code collaboration!
-- GitHub uses Git for version control and provides you all sorts of awesome collaboration tools.
+- GitHub uses Git for version control and provides you with all sorts of awesome collaboration tools.